-Surprise billing is common for Americans
+Surprise Billing is Common for Americans

 Even if you do have insurance, your doctor visits may not necessarily be covered in full.
 Unexpected surgeries, outpatient procedures, ER visits, or even primary care visits may come with unforeseen medical bills.
 In fact, nearly a third of the American population has received a medical bill that they did not expect, while 20% of people have visited an in-network emergency room only to find that the bill wasn't covered because their specific doctor was out-of-network.

-Here are some tips on how to deal with a surprise medical bill you may encounter elsewhere in our American healthcare system:
+Here are some tips on how to deal with a surprise medical bill you may encounter in our American healthcare system:

-1. Make sure you understand your insurance policy
+1. Make sure you understand your insurance policy.

 Always make sure that you read any mail you receive from your insurance company and stay up to date with any policy changes that occur.
 This will help you manage any unexpected medical charges that may come your way and will hopefully prevent any unwanted bills.

-2. Review the bill carefully for mistakes
+2. Review the bill carefully for details and mistakes.

 Hospitals are big organizations that handle a lot of different billing data, so it's actually quite common for them to make a mistake.
 You may have been billed for a service or procedure you didn't receive, your bill may have the wrong date, or the provider might have mistaken your insurance information.